NeonCantRead/NACDAv1/README.md

 Controls how long multi-pass discovery runs (5-15 seconds):

-- **5s**: Fast, good for small date ranges
+- **5s**: Fast, good for small date ranges or small channels
 - **10s**: Balanced (recommended)
-- **15s**: Thorough, best for large date ranges
+- **15s**: Thorough, best for large date ranges or larger channels

+**Why Multiple Passes Matter:**

+Twitch's clip discovery API orders clips by view count, which can change in real-time.
+A clip that gains views during your scan could shift position in the results, potentially causing it to be missed by a single pass.
+Running multiple delayed passes helps catch clips that move around in the rankings, ensuring more complete discovery.

-More passes = potentially more clips discovered, especially for high-traffic channels.
+More passes = potentially more clips discovered, especially for high-traffic channels where view counts change frequently.

 ### Caching System